aiforged/docs/docs/services/classification/llm-classifier.md

 ### Overview

 The **LLM Classifier** is AIForged's **preferred classification service for new projects**.
 It uses modern large language models to classify documents and pages by comparing the content against your configured category names and descriptions.
+It can also identify logical document boundaries in a combined document pack, classify each detected document, and assemble the detected parts into separate output documents.
 This makes it ideal when you want to stand up useful classification quickly without building and maintaining a traditional supervised training set.

 !!! info
     The LLM Classifier is the recommended starting point for mixed inboxes, rapidly evolving document sets, and use cases where document classes are easier to define in natural language than by uploading large training batches.